Alejogb1/job-board/blog-data/longest-cycle-graph-theory-algorithm.md

 id: "longest-cycle-graph-theory-algorithm"
 ---

-Alright so you wanna find the longest cycle in a graph huh Been there done that a few times back in my day let me tell you its not always a walk in the park but lets break it down
+Alright so you wanna find the longest cycle in a graph right Been there done that a few times back in my day let me tell you its not always a walk in the park but lets break it down

 First thing first you gotta understand that finding the absolute *longest* cycle in a general graph is NP-hard it's like trying to find a needle in a haystack but the needle is also made of hay and that hay is also hay its a mess this basically means no one has found a super-efficient algorithm that works for *every* type of graph out there that guarantees finding the absolute longest cycle in a reasonable timeframe if the graphs are large enough so we have to do some clever stuff depending on what kind of graph we're dealing with